Front Range Fed

 peach cobbler in baking dish.

-Mid September - we should be rolling in the fall leaves, sipping on hot, spiced drinks, and pulling out our coziest sweaters.
+Mid-September - we should be rolling in the fall leaves, sipping on hot, spiced drinks, and pulling out our coziest sweaters.
 Instead, here in Colorado, we're still hitting up the swimming pool, sucking down popsicles, and donning our tank tops (or "muscle shirts", as my boys like to call them).
-It's been over 90 degrees 8 out of the past 10 days here and quite frankly, though I love you summer, I'm a bit sick of it.
+It's been over 90 degrees 8 out of the past 10 days here, and quite frankly, though I love you, summer, I'm a bit sick of it.

 We were able to score some big, juicy end-of-season peaches last week.
 And while they were still pretty good, they lacked a bit of their original shine that the peaches of early August had.
 If you ever find yourself in this predicament, there are still tons of things that you can do with peaches that have lost a bit of their luster.
-Chutneys, smoothies, glazes, and of course, baked goods are all great ways to use up fruits that may be a bit past their prime.
+Peach chutneys, smoothies, glazes, and, of course, baked goods are all great ways to use up fruits that may be a bit past their prime.
 And since the hubs loves a good cobbler, peach cobbler it was!

 How To Make This Easy Peach Cobbler